Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Is long-term rental demand growing in Gabon in 2026?

-As of early 2026, long-term rental demand in Greater Libreville is growing at an estimated 2% to 4% per year, driven by continued urbanization and a structural housing deficit of around 200,000 units.
+As of 2026, long-term rental demand in Greater Libreville is probably growing by about 3% to 5% per year, helped by urban concentration, expensive ownership and limited access to mortgage credit.

 You might want to check our latest analysis about rental yields in Gabon.